Why Is Pure Gold (24K) Not Used in Everyday Jewelry?

 Gold is the most malleable metal known.
 A single gram of pure gold can be beaten into a sheet covering approximately one square meter, with thickness reduced to ~0.1 micrometers (100 nanometers).
 This extreme malleability, while valuable for goldsmithing and gilding, creates problems for jewelry that must maintain precise dimensions.

-Ductility—the ability to be drawn into wire—is similarly exceptional.
+Ductility — the ability to be drawn into wire — is similarly exceptional.
 Pure gold can be drawn into wire finer than human hair without breaking.
 While useful for chain-making, this property means pure gold components lack the stiffness needed for structural jewelry elements like prongs, clasps, or hinges.

 Scratch and Abrasion Resistance

-Pure gold's low hardness translates to poor scratch resistance.
-Materials harder than ~30 HV—including many common substances like sand (quartz, ~800 HV), ceramic, and even some plastics—will scratch pure gold surfaces.
+Pure gold’s low hardness translates to poor scratch resistance.
+Materials harder than ~30 HV — including many common substances like sand (quartz, ~800 HV), ceramic, and even some plastics — will scratch pure gold surfaces.
 Daily activities involving contact with hard surfaces rapidly degrade the finish of 24K jewelry.

 Abrasive wear occurs through micro-cutting and plowing mechanisms.
 Harder particles or surfaces remove gold atoms from the jewelry surface, creating visible scratches and gradually reducing mass.
 Unlike harder alloys that resist this process, pure gold shows measurable wear within days of normal use.
+For a full comparison of how alloying improves these properties, see our gold alloy composition guide.

 Structural Limitations in Jewelry Applications